iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 = It doesn't do anything? =

+Check if jQuery is loaded.
-You have to add the terms (Tooltip Glossary > Add New Term) and then use the appropriate TinyMCE button to link the post with that glossary term
+For glossary terms only, you have to add the terms (Tooltip Glossary > Add New Term) and then use the appropriate TinyMCE button to link the text with that glossary term

 = Further Information =